antononcube/Raku-ML-Clustering/README-work.md

 %res<Clusters>>>.elems
 ```

+**Remark:** The function `find-clusters` can return results of different types controlled with the named argument "prop".
+Using `prop => 'All'` returns a hash with all properties of the cluster finding result.

-Here is are sample points from each found cluster:
+Here are sample points from each found cluster:

 ```perl6
 .say for %res<Clusters>>>.pick(3);
 ```

-Here are the centers of the clusters (mean points):
+Here are the centers of the clusters (the mean points):

 ```perl6
 %res<MeanPoints>
 ```

-We can verify the result by looking at the plot of found clusters:
+We can verify the result by looking at the plot of the found clusters:

 ```perl6
 text-list-plot((|%res<Clusters>, %res<MeanPoints>), point-char => <▽ ☐ ●>, title => '▽ - 1st cluster; ☐ - 2nd cluster; ● - cluster centers')
 ```

-The function `find-clusters` can return results of different types controlled with the named argument "prop".

 **Remark:** By default `find-clusters` uses the K-means algorithm.
 The functions `k-means` and `k-mediods`
 call `find-clusters` with the option settings `method=>'K-means'` and `method=>'K-mediods'` respectively.